Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 So many that they've stopped clapping.

-All right, so we're going to finish this one.
+All right, so we're going to finish.

-It would be the most well-known one.
+This one will be the most well-known one.

-I think a lot of you, or at least some of you, would be aware of it.
+I think a lot of you, or at least some of you,

 We're going back over the ditch, or the Dutch, as you say,